If the fine furnishings created by Studio Seitz look like they’ve been made with Swiss precision, that’s because they are.

 “My parents still have all the furniture they bought, and my grandparents too, and they’ve passed it all down,” Seitz says.

-So when he and van Wyen started building for architects, interior designers, and design enthusiasts, they looked back to the Swiss tradition of solid craftsmanship.
+So when he and van Wyen started building for architects, interior designers, and the design enthusiasts, they looked back to the Swiss tradition of solid craftsmanship.

 Where others use screws and glues to hold their furniture together, these two keep it simple, using architecture to make a solid piece of furniture.
 “Our bench, for example, is designed to use less material so it holds itself together,” he says.